 Directions: The park is located at 1701 Coyote Point Dr., San Mateo, CA 94401

 When coming to Coyote Point from the north (San Francisco), use Highway 101 South.
 Take the Poplar Avenue exit.
 Turn right onto Humbolt until Peninsula Avenue.
 Turn right onto Peninsula Avenue.
-Go over the freeway, and then circle around and into the Park.
+Go over the freeway, at which point the road turns into Coyote Point Drive.

 When coming to Coyote Point from the south (San Jose), use Highway 101 North.
 Take the Peninsula Avenue exit.
 Turn right onto Airport Blvd.
 Turn left onto Coyote Point Drive to the park.

 From all directions after entering the park: Proceed through the entrance kiosks.
 Identify yourself to park staff as being a volunteer for the work day if the kiosk is staffed and you will not have to pay the admission fee.
 After the kiosks, take the second left, following the signs to the Captain's House.
 Pass a parking lot on your right, then take the next right up a steep driveway to the large parking lot on the hill.